telugudevopsguru/aws-zero-to-hero/README.md

 5. **Identity Federation:** Integrate with existing corporate directories.
 6. **Identity Information:** Manage user identities and their permissions.

+### What is AWS IAM User

+1. **Definition**: Represents an individual with unique credentials to access AWS services and resources.
+2. **Credentials**: Assigned a username, password, access keys, or multi-factor authentication (MFA) device.
+3. **Permissions**: Managed through policies that define allowed or denied actions on AWS resources.
+4. **Access Management**: Permissions are specific to each user, allowing fine-grained control over access.
+5. **Usage**: Typically used to grant access to AWS resources to individuals such as employees or contractors.
+6. **Security**: Users can have their access credentials and permissions managed independently.

 ### Lab Session - AWS IAM Users

 1. **Sign in to AWS Management Console:**